Heavy rains cause flooding, power outages in Appalachia

 PRESTONSBURG, Ky.
 (AP) — Heavy rains unleashed high water and people lost electricity as storms kept pounding parts of central Appalachia on Thursday.

-There were reports of flash flooding, mudslides and power outages across a mountainous area where thunderstorms have dumped several inches of rain over the past few days.
+There were reports of flash flooding, water rescues, mudslides and power outages across a mountainous area where thunderstorms have dumped several inches of rain over the past few days.
 Flood watches and warnings were in effect.

 Poweroutage.us reported more than 20,000 power outages in eastern Kentucky, and nearly 10,000 more in southern West Virginia among the mountains of western Virginia.